 Enables International Comparisons

 Due to varying policies, economic structures, and levels of compliance, comparing the financial health and tax revenue of two different nations may not always yield accurate results.
-Since the tax-to-GDP ratio by country is a standardised metric, it can help bridge this gap.
+Since the tax-to-GDP is a standardised measure, it allows easier comparison between different countries.

 Factors Influencing the Tax-to-GDP Ratio